halfprice06/snapgpt/README.md

 ```

 SnapGPT will:
-1. Perform an initial incremental snapshot of your code (creating or updating full_code_snapshot.txt).
+1. Perform an initial incremental snapshot of your code (creating or updating working_snapshot.md).
 2. Stay running in the terminal, listening for filesystem changes (adds, edits, deletes).
-3. Update full_code_snapshot.txt automatically whenever you modify a file that's tracked by SnapGPT.
+3. Update working_snapshot.md automatically whenever you modify a file that's tracked by SnapGPT.

 Press Ctrl+C to stop watching.